django-cms/django-filer/README-Finder.md

 file or folder can change its permissions if he has the global permission to do so.
 When creating a new file or folder, the currently loggedin user is set as the owner of that file or folder.

+Only the superuser and the owner of a file or folder can change its permissions.
+The superuser can change the permissions of any file or folder.
+The owner can change the permissions only of his files owned by himself.

+Only the superuser can change the owner of a file or folder.

 ## Further Steps